Smith Rock State Park

 Closure includes the King Line and any other highlines nearby.

-• First Kiss Area
+• First Kiss Area - Currently Open

 Closed for falcon courtship and nesting in the First Kiss Area (north of Monkey Face).
 Main hiking trails area still open.